 I like my ghosts without any sort of eyes, but I have seen people add googly eyes or make eyes with a Sharpie.

-At night, I put a battery-powered LED tealight under the ghost for a super spooky effect.
+At night, I put a battery-powered LED tealight under each ghost for a super spooky effect.

 I think they turned out so great, and I am kicking myself that I didn’t do it five years ago!